-An east coast transplant, Debbie enjoys spending time with family and friends, exploring the Pacific Northwest (especially with a camera), reading, using genealogy tools to tell the stories of people who lived before, and a good cup of coffee.Email Forms
+An east coast transplant, Debbie enjoys spending time with family and friends, exploring the Pacific Northwest (especially with a camera), reading, using genealogy tools to tell our stories, and a good cup of coffee.Email Forms

 As a Board Certified Psychiatric Mental Health Nurse Practitioner (PMHNP), Greg offers psychotherapy and medication management, often in conjunction with each other.
 Greg offers both short and long term psychotherapy.
 Greg began working in the mental health field in 1972, and became licensed and accredited as a Nurse Practitioner in the early 90s.
 He has worked in mental health clinics, inpatient psychiatric hospitals, acute care general hospitals on consultation teams, crisis centers and private practice for approximately 15 years.
 Greg works with a variety of conditions, which include anxiety and stress, mood disorders (such as depression and bipolar disorder), life transitions, loss and grief, individual relationship issues, trauma, PTSD, family of origin issues (including childhood abuse), and geriatric mental health conditions.
 He serves clients ages 18 and older.